 Key mistakes people make when trying to become wealthy

 As I have often said before, we all have the same possibilities and opportunities in life.
+So, the question is, what mistakes when trying to become wealthy are you making?

 It’s how we take action that defines our paths.
 I often talk about how to succeed in life, however we often don’t focus anywhere near enough on those areas that damage our potential of being wealthy.